jaantollander/masters-thesis/content/21_puhti.md

 <!--  TODO: login vs compute -->

-For running work on compute nodes, Puhti uses the Slurm workload manager, introduced in Section \ref{slurm-workload-manager}.
+Puhti uses the Slurm workload manager, introduced in Section \ref{slurm-workload-manager}.
 At the time of writing, the version was 21.08.7, but it is updated regularly.
 It has partitions with different resource limits, set by administrators, as seen in Table \ref{tab:slurm-partitions}.
 When we submit a job to Slurm, we must specify which partition it will run, the project used for billing, and the resource we want to reserve.